agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 > Flash Update - Phylogenetic Trees

-Once the flash update is complete, we will look at the pre-prepared phylogenetic tree for a putative Elephant Shark CYP 3A.
-Download the tree file from Avenue to Learn.
-Click on the Windows icon at the bottom left of your screen and use the search box to search for the program *forester_1038.jar*.
-Double click to start this program (it may take a moment to appear and start).
+Click on the Windows icon at the bottom left of your screen and use the search box to search for the program *forester_1038.jar* (it may take a moment to appear and start).
 Forester is a software package for visualizing phylogenetic trees.
 Perform the following:

-* Load your tree, *File -> Read Tree from File -> File Format to All Files*
+* Load your tree, *File -> Read Tree from File -> File Format to All Files* and load *RAxML_bipartitions.result.txt*
 * Place the visual root of the tree at the midpoint, *Tools -> MidPoint-Root*
 * Also *Order Subtrees* via the button in the left hand column

-What can you learn from this tree about the phylogenetic placement of the putative Elephant Shark CYP 3A and overall bootstrap support of the tree?
+What can you learn from this tree about the phylogenetic placement of your putative P450 protein and overall bootstrap support of the tree?

-When your own RAxML results are ready, you want to download the tree with branch lengths and support values, i.e *RAxML_bipartitions.result.txt*”, and view it in Forester.
-Note, once you get the email letting you know your results are ready, they will only be available for 24 hours.

 **Problem #1.
 What is your final conclusion about the family and subfamily affiliation about your protein?
 Has it be placed in a known family or subfamily or is it perhaps a new family or subfamily?
 Can you make a functional prediction?**